 Luckily, as a UX Designer, reputation ranking signals are best left to be optimized by others.
 Reputation ranking signals help Google understand how reputable a website is.
 The most important reputation signal is how often other websites link to your website.
 When a reputable site links to your site, they are vouching for your brand’s reputation.
 In the same way, Google equates these links to reputation or “domain authority”.

-Obtaining these inbound links, or “building backlinks” takes time and effort, but a higher authority means a higher rank for every page of a website.
+Obtaining these inbound links, or “building backlinks,” takes time and effort, not to mention the link-building costs.
+Nonetheless, it’s not for nothing since higher authority means a higher rank for every website page.
 While this is best left to your marketing team, as a UX designer, you’ll want to make sure your website is optimized for responsive design.
 Apart from enhancing the user experience across devices, doing so can also establish a certain consistency that is likelier to build credibility with those who consider linking your site.

 How Can a UX Designer improve SEO?